-As part of this year’s Diamond Jubilee celebrations, Kate attended an event at the plush London department store Fortnum and Mason yesterday.
+As part of this year’s Diamond Jubilee celebrations, The Duchess of Cambridge attended an event at the plush London department store Fortnum & Mason yesterday.

 Inside the store, the ladies were presented with wicker hampers filled with a number of luxurious items, including truffles, soaps and macadamias.

 On the shop floor, Kate viewed some of the delectable delights on offer, confessing her “love” of chocolate, adding “I think all girls like chocolate”.
 However, the royal ladies were not able to try any of the treats during the visit.
 Camilla said she’d pop back later for a box of violet creams, stating she finds them “addictive”.

 Fortnum & Mason is respected for its wide range of tea, something they label as their “speciality”.
 In fact, they go as far as saying tea is “close to their hearts”.
 In the store, Kate mentioned that she likes tea, but told members of staff it’s her brother who is the addict: “I will tell my brother to come down.
 He really does love his tea”.
 The Duchess also confessed that the last time she made a pot of tea with dried leaves she “got it very wrong”.
 Oh dear!
 Hopefully somebody will offer to give her a lesson?